-Many therapeutic services are readily on hand at the Alternative to Meds Center program for vilazodone cessation, such as therapeutic massage, sacral-cranial therapy, low-temperature sauna, mineral and foot baths, acupuncture, acupressure, yoga, meditation, life coaching, trauma counseling, stress counseling, and a deliciously prepared menu of snacks and meals that consist of mostly organic, chemical-free, locally sourced foods.
-The diet is ketogenic-based and sugar and caffeine-free.
+Many therapeutic services are readily on hand at the Alternative to Meds Center program for vilazodone cessation, such as therapeutic massage, craniosacral therapy, sauna, mineral and foot baths, acupuncture, acupressure, yoga, meditation, life coaching, trauma counseling, stress counseling, and a deliciously prepared menu of snacks and meals that consist of mostly organic, chemical-free, locally sourced foods.
+The diet is also free of sugar and caffeine.
 All of these nutritional aids and other therapies are designed to help ease the process of stopping vilazodone and other medications, that otherwise can be so very difficult to manage on one’s own.

 We invite you to find out more about the benefits of therapies we use in our programs that are directed toward attaining bettered mental health naturally.
-Our focus is on using methods that do not rely on prescription drugs.
+Our focus is on using methods that do not rely on prescription drugs, but instead, searching for root causes and treating them with an appropriate therapeutic toolset.
 Our program for stopping vilazodone can, importantly, supply the missing links in diagnostic testing and treatment.
 Discovering precipitating factors that are then authentically addressed can truly open the door to improved mental and physical health, vibrant energy, and improved well-being.
-A vilazodone tapering program at the Alternative to Meds Center goes far beyond the benefits of coming off antidepressants.
+A vilazodone tapering program at Alternative to Meds Center goes far beyond the benefits of coming off antidepressants.
 Contact us today for more information.